AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 You will be shown a list of the packages that will be installed (a long list, most likely!) and asked to confirm the installation.
 Type `y` (or just Enter) to confirm, then wait for all of the installations to complete.

-### Optional: Enabling copy and paste in Ubuntu
+### Optional: Enabling copy and paste in Ubuntu on Windows 10

-Copy and paste don't work in the Ubuntu app quite as you might expect them to in the rest of Windows.
+On Windows 10, copy and paste may not work in the Ubuntu app quite as you might expect them to in the rest of Windows.
 There are a number of reasons for this, but part of it is that the "control" key (`Ctrl`) is used for different things in Ubuntu, so there is a risk conflicting instructions if you were to use `Ctrl+C` or `Ctrl+V` as you might in the rest of Windows.
 Since some of the later commands are long, you will probably want to be able to paste them in!

 You can paste into the Ubuntu terminal by right clicking in the Ubuntu window.
-You won't see a menu like you might normally expect; whatever you last copied will just paste in immediately.
+You will not see a menu like you might normally expect; whatever you last copied will just paste in immediately.

 To enable copy and paste with keyboard shortcuts in the Linux environment, right click on the Ubuntu window title bar and select "Properties".